JohnSnowLabs/spark-nlp/docs/_posts/murat-gunay/2022-06-15-deberta_v3_xsmall_qa_squad2_en_3_0.md

 ## Description

-Pretrained Question Answering model, adapted from Hugging Face and curated to provide scalability and production-readiness using Spark NLP. `deberta-v3-xsmall-squad2` is a English model orginally trained by `nbroad`.
+Pretrained Question Answering model, adapted from Hugging Face and curated to provide scalability and production-readiness using Spark NLP. `deberta-v3-xsmall-squad2` is a English model originally trained by `nbroad`.

 {:.btn-box}
 <button class="button button-orange" disabled>Live Demo</button>